hartik123/AI-based-Tic-Tac-Toe-Game/README.md

 - Open a Pull Request.

 ## Acknowledgments
-Special thanks to the CSE535 course instructor, TAs and peers for their support and collaboration.
+Special thanks to the CSE535 course instructor, Professor Jaejong Baek, TAs Taha Shaheen and Animesh Singh, and peers for their support and collaboration.